 Discuss what you are working on and your top priorities for the next month.
 Explain how your work aligns with the work that your staff is doing.
 Solicit questions that listen for common interests, curiosities or issues.
-Discuss new methods.
+Discuss new Recommended additional activities for companies with 51-499 employees

 Discuss the concept of having various people Managers become "Career Champions" with a focus on providing good career-related resources to the rest of the Managers and staff.
 Record concerns that are raised, such as limited time.
-Discuss if having 1 or 2 people focused on this topic might free up time for everyone as new tools and practices are brought into the company to replace current ad hoc
+Discuss if having 1 or 2 people focused on this topic might free up time for everyone as new tools and practices are brought into the company to replace current ad hoc methods.